sul-dlss-deprecated/cocina-food-inspector/README.md

+_ deprecated in favor of the approach in https://github.com/sul-dlss/dor-services-app/pull/1084 _

 # Cocina Food Inspector

 This project will attempt to pass existing digital repository objects from Fedora through `Cocina::Mapper` by using the `Objects#show` route of dor-services-app.
 Results will be logged.